devconcept/multer-gridfs-storage/wiki/Upgrading.md

-The new version 2 brings some new features and a simplified api.
+The new version 2 brings some cool new features and a simplified api.

 All the previous file configuration functions like `identifier`, `metadata`, `filename`, `chunkSize` and `root` were removed in favor of a single function